-Next, you’ll edit the email template by entering the email integration address you created in your PagerDuty service.
-The integration email address goes in the To field.
+Next, edit the email template by entering the email integration address you created in your PagerDuty service.

 III.
 Create Rules in Desk.com

-If you already have Rules created, you can simply edit them – or you can create a new rule by clicking + Add Rule.
+If you already have Rules created, you can simply edit them.

-When creating Rules, think about what type of tickets you want to push to PagerDuty – for example, you may only want to send tickets that have a certain priority to PagerDuty, or tickets assigned to particular groups.
-To do so, you’ll need to specify the conditions in the Desk.com rule.
+When creating rules, think about what type of tickets you want to push to PagerDuty.
+For example, you may only want to send tickets that have a certain priority to PagerDuty, or tickets assigned to particular groups.
+To do this, you can specify the conditions in the Desk.com rule.

-Once you’ve established the condition(s) in which a ticket should be pushed to PagerDuty, you’ll tell Desk.com to send an email to your PagerDuty integration address.
+Once you have established these condition(s), tell Desk.com to send an email to your PagerDuty integration address.